 Beautiful beaches.
 Clear waters.
 Marine life all over.
 Palm trees, sun, and a light breeze.
 These are all the things that make Hawaii so magical and are a few of the reasons so many Americans choose to vacation in Hawaii year round.

 Maui is my favorite island out of all the Hawaiian islands.
 For me, it offers all the things I want in a boujee vacation—great golf courses, incredible fine dining, spectacular beaches, clear water and good shopping.
 That’s not to say that’s what I want to have everywhere I travel, but when I go to Hawaii, these are the things that I enjoy the most.
-Oahu is too busy and too touristy (I I know I am going to get shamed for this, but think overweight, pale Americans from Hawaii wearing tube socks and fanny packs) and islands like Kauai, Molokai and Lanai are too rural and don’t have much to do.
+Oahu is too busy and too touristy (full of--and I know I am going to get shamed for this--overweight, pale Americans wearing tube socks and fanny packs) and islands like Kauai, Molokai and Lanai are too rural and don’t have much to do.
+The Big Island is too barren on the west end where all the nice resorts are and although quite lush and tropical on the east end, it's a bit of a trek to get there.
+There's also just not as much to do.
 Now, don’t get me wrong—there is a time and a place where a rural, serene location might be what you want but I actually like Maui because it has all the action you want AND the calm, peaceful options for those wanting to relax.
 It’s really the best of both worlds.

 Another great thing about Hawaii in general is that you can pretty much visit year-round.
 While there is such thing as a high season, there is no such thing as a time not to visit.
 I’ve been to Maui more than a half dozen times and whether I go in June or November, the weather is always incredible.
 Sure, you might get your occasional rain, but that’s pretty standard for anywhere in the tropics.